Baltic Sea Environment Fact Sheet 2016, Published on 23 March 2018

 to the change of data for this assessment, the results are somewhat different

-from fact sheets in the past.
-In general, the E-HYPE model estimates a larger
+from fact sheets in the past (until 2015).
+In general the E-HYPE model

 is a quantitative background indicator of the freshwater discharge, carrying